Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

 + When entering the page, it presents a title, a paragraph in which it is clearly read what the site is about.
 Background photography also helps to understand the purpose of the page.

-2. As a user, i must be able to easy navegate through the different pages of the site.
+2. As a user, i must be able to easy navigate through the different pages of the site.

-+ The main page contains a navigation menu in which there are two options, one for log in and the other for registration.
++ The main page has a navigation menu in which there are two options, one for log in and the other for registration.
 Once the user is registered, the remaining options shows on the navmenu and this makes the navigation on the site possible for registered users.

 3. As a user, i want to be able to register an account and a profile.